-2. Garmin Virb 360: Best Consumer-level GoPro Fusion Alternative
+1. Garmin Virb 360: Best Professional GoPro Fusion Alternative

 If the SJ360+ is on the affordable side of things, the Garmin Virb 360 is at the other end of the spectrum.
 It’s rugged, it’s waterproof, it’s bigger, it’s heavier, and it comes with features that even the GoPro Fusion can only dream.
 If you thought the ability to shoot 4K videos on the Fusion was cool, the Virb 360 is on another planet altogether.
 The device can snap 15MP images and shoot 5.7K videos at 30fps, although, un-stitched.
 It can also shoot standard 4K videos at the same frame-rate with in-camera stitching.
 The device also has 4 built-in microphones to capture 360-degree audio, as well as ‘4K spherical stabilization’ to ensure smooth videos regardless of camera movement.